MADE IN CALIFORNIA

 Electronics still top the list, but Pharmaceuticals and Aerospace lead in emerging sectors, as well as Medical Equipment, Food & Beverages, and Motor Vehicles.

-California is a powerhouse of innovation and manufacturing, producing an incredible range of products that fuel industries worldwide.
-Our diverse manufacturing sector includes windmills and wine to soap, shoes, and solar panels to cars, drones and other cutting-edge electronics – not to mention machine parts, bicycles, furniture, jewelry and everything in between — California makes it all.
+California is a powerhouse of innovation and manufacturing, producing products that fuel industries worldwide.
+From windmills and wine to soap, shoes, solar panels, cars, drones, electronics, machine parts, bicycles, furniture, jewelry, and everything in between – California makes it all.

 What Are The Goals Of The Program?